 Glycerin is a common ingredient that’s added to so many hair products today, but do we really know what it’s used for and if it’s suitable for all hair types?
-Although we’re often told positive things about the clear substance, there’s still a question that remains unclear: is it the solution to frizz-free hair?
+And what benefits does glycerin have for hair?
+Let’s find out.

 What Is Glycerin?

 Glycerin is a natural humectant used in many hair care products.
 It has the ability to draw moisture from the air which helps to hydrate hair.
 Studies have also shown that glycerin can prevent dandruff, dry scalp, and split ends.